Access4all/adg/pages/knowledge/colours-and-contrast/user-interface-components/README.md

 changed: "2019-04-21"
 ---

-# Colour contrast for User Interface components
+# Colour contrast for user interface components

 **“User Interface (UI) components” are interactive elements, ranging from simple buttons and input fields to complex UI widgets.
 Just as for text there is a general minimal contrast level that needs to be reached to make their functionality and content accessible.**

 ## Minimal contrast ratio

-Version 2.1 of the [Web Content Accessibility Guidelines (WCAG) specify a minimal contrast ratio](https://www.w3.org/TR/WCAG21/#non-text-contrast) of `3:1` against adjacent colour(s) for all User Interface (UI) components.
+Version 2.1 of the Web Content Accessibility Guidelines (WCAG) specify a [minimal contrast ratio of `3:1` against adjacent colour(s) for all UI components](https://www.w3.org/TR/WCAG21/#non-text-contrast).

 ## Example: form controls